DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **UNDER CONSTRUCTION**
 -->

 We're ready now to look at some data.
-In fact, lots of data.
+Lots of data.

 You may recall that our typical program consists of data input, data management, and graphics.
 We'll spend most of our time here on the first -- data input -- but touch briefly on the second and third.
-More concretely, we explain how to read spreadsheet data into Python.
+More concretely, we explain how to get spreadsheet data into Python.
 Along the way we describe how Python uses collections of tools or plug-ins (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

 ## Reminders